Berg concentration camp: Prisoners

-As of 2015 only one Jewish prisoner at Berg during World War II was alive; his father (who was married to a Jew) was deported, while the son, was not deported because he had "a Norwegian wife"; Martin Mankowitz changed his last name to Meholm, after World War II.
+As of 2015, only one Jewish prisoner at Berg during World War II was still alive; his father who was married to a Jew was deported, while the son, who was not deported because he had "a Norwegian wife", Martin Mankowitz, changed his last name to Meholm, after the war.

 Post-war use

-After the war it was used for prisoners accused of having collaborated with the war-time fascist Quisling regime.
+After the war, the camp was used to imprison those accused of having collaborated with the war-time fascist Quisling regime.